tomasferrarisenda/automate-all-the-things-braindamage/README.md

 ### Templates I've created

 #### - New Backstage System
 Creates a new Backstage System with the provided information.
 A System in Backstage is a collection of entities (services, resources, APIs, etc.) that cooperate to perform a some function.
-For example, we will have a System called "my-app" that includes the my-app-frontend service, the my-app-backend service, the my-app-redis database and the my-app-backend API.
+For example, we will have a System called "meme-web" that includes the meme-web-frontend service, the meme-web-backend service, the meme-web-redis database and the meme-web-backend API.

 It generates a Pull Request which includes a new System manifest.
 When merged, the System catalog entity will be automatically added to the Backstage catalog by the GitHub Discovery plugin.
 </br>